15 Places to Visit with Kids Before They Grow Up

 Boat tours are also available if you want to get even closer to the action.

-Every year the two teams battle it out for the Paul Bunyan trophy which is an especially fun game to watch.
-Experiencing the pre-game festivities and tailgate to ensure a memorable, family trip.
+Every year, the two in-state rivals battle it out for the Paul Bunyan trophy, which is an especially fun game to watch.
+Experience the pre-game festivities and tailgate to ensure a memorable, family trip.
 For older kids, consider a night game under the lights for added excitement.

 99 Pleasure Dr, Detroit, MI 48207